One patient’s day-by-day account of her embolization recovery

-Morning of the procedure.
+Morning of the fibroids procedure.

-"I was a little nervous because I’m a wimp about pain.
+“I was a little nervous because I’m a wimp about pain.
 And I was exhausted dealing with the symptoms.
-I was trying not to get my hopes up, but they were up, and I was hoping so badly that I’d get some relief of the heavy bleeding."
+I was trying not to get my hopes up, but they were up, and I was hoping so badly that I’d get some relief from the heavy bleeding.”